Alpha-gal syndrome is a type of food allergy. It makes people allergic to red meat and other products made from mammals.

-- What type of meat and how much did you eat before symptoms appeared?
+- What type of meat did you eat and how much did you have before your symptoms started?

-- After eating red meat, how long did it take symptoms to appear?
+- After you ate red meat, how long did it take your symptoms to appear?

 - Have you been bitten by a tick in the past?
 How many times?
-What did these ticks look like?
+What did the tick look like?

-- Did you take any over-the-counter allergy medications, such as antihistamines, and if so, did they help?
+- Did you take any allergy medicines that you can get without a prescription, such as antihistamines?
+If so, did they help?